-Altimmune Becomes The Second Maryland-Based Biotech Advance Potential Coronavirus/COVID-19 Vaccine
+Altimmune Becomes the Second Maryland-Based Biotech to Advance Potential Coronavirus/COVID-19 Vaccine

 As the coronavirus COVID-19 continues to spread across the U.S. — there are currently 150 confirmed cases with 11 total deaths as of this writing — several BioHealth Capital Region (BHCR) life science companies are urgently pushing to develop and deploy a COVID-19 vaccine.